Jaack17/ChatGPT-Replica/README.md

 ## Description

-This project is a web-based chatbot application built with Flask and OpenAI.
+This project is a web chatbot application built using Flask and OpenAI.
 The application allows users to register, log in, and chat with a bot based on OpenAI.
+It utilizes a REST API-based architecture to handle user requests and generate real-time bot responses.

+The application is structured in a modular way, with various source files handling the core functionalities of the application.
+The `app.py` file serves as the main entry point of the application, handling application routes, authentication logic, and interaction with the OpenAI bot.
+The `utility.py` file contains auxiliary functions used in the application, while `script.js` and `style.css` manage the appearance and interaction of the chatbot's user interface.

+The project is designed to be easily extendable and customizable.

 ## Installation